-These are common signs and symptoms seen with obstructive sleep apnea (OSA), a sleep disorder commonly seen in many adults and children
+These are common signs and symptoms seen with obstructive sleep apnea (OSA), a sleep disorder commonly seen in many adults and

 .
 Adult Obstructive Sleep Apnea is an extremely common disorder in the United States, affecting up to 20 million Americans.